-Decorators and Generators in Python
+Decorators and Generators in Python with Examples

-In this article, I am going to discuss Decorators and Generators in Python with examples.
+In this article, I am going to discuss Decorators and Generators in Python with Examples.
 Please read our previous article where we discussed Recursive and Lambda Functions in Python with examples.
 As part of this article, we are going to discuss the following pointers which are related to Decorators and Generators in Python.

 - Decorators in Python